Robust Immersive Telepresence and Mobile Telemanipulation: NimbRo wins ANA Avatar XPRIZE Finals: Evaluation

-2) \textbf{Frequent testing under competition conditions.} Having a high test frequency allowed us to identify and address several points that were annoying or uncomfortable for operators, e.g. resulting in the improved rudder device.
+Having a high test frequency allowed us to identify and address several issues that were annoying or uncomfortable for operators, e.g. resulting in the improved rudder device.
 Frequent tests also helped the support crew to establish routine in efficiently training the operators.